Little-Podi/Little-Podi/README.md

 #### Latent Representation

 I was born in the last year of the 20th century (May 17th, 2000).
 I hope to live until the 22nd century so that my life would span three centuries.
 The Chinese meanings of each word in my name (高深远) are "High", "Deep", "Far", respectively.
-To find more information, view my up-to-date [Resume](https://github.com/Little-Podi/Little-Podi/blob/main/gsy_Resume.pdf).
+To find more information, check my up-to-date [Resume](https://github.com/Little-Podi/Little-Podi/blob/main/gsy_Resume.pdf).

 #### Multi-Stage Pre-Training